engineer-work/Join-Company/startup/issue-happen-to-me-while-working-in-startup.md

 #### I used ChatGPT AI, Gemini AI to find the Truth - They cheated me or not.

-I only focused on Education, I Graduated Electronic and Communication Engineering from [2012 to 2016], those are my college days, i got arrears in Wireless communication, Computer architecture, Measurement and Instrument paper.
+- I only focused on Education, I Graduated Electronic and Communication Engineering from [2012 to 2016], in Anna University Affiliated Collge (T.J.S Engineering College) those are my college days,
+- i got arrears in Wireless communication, Computer architecture, Measurement and Instrument paper.
 I clear that in [2017] during 2015-2017 are my more confusing year.

+- Not taught on paper published work to real world application [Youtube Line](https://www.youtube.com/watch?v=gF9EwcG0dfg&list=PLkvtzcMGVO8-uoXirLVzPaPS23nr8TS1F)

 - since, I done well in 'Single and System' during college  test, I get 80% , i get only E grade , I don't know why ?
 - I do Engineering Graphic good, during college test, I get 95%, I think I get S grade, But I only get A grade ? this happen in 1st semeseter (some wrong happens in exam).